portworx/px-docs/px-faqs.md

 Yes.
 Portworx can recognize any drive and its type, capacity and IOPS capability and use it appropriately for the given workload.

 ### Do I need to create a RAID group or do I present all the drives to Portworx individually?
 There is no nead to pre-prepare a RAID group.
-Portworx will appropriately raid drives into different tiers based on their profile.
+Portworx will appropriately place raid drives into different tiers based on their profile.

 ### Does Portworx need to take over all the disks on a given server?
 No.  You can explicitly allow/disallow drives that participate in a Portworx cluster.
 In PX-Enterprise, this notion of device delegation/participation is exposed through the "Server Profile".